On the verge of burning out from 80-90 hour work weeks in New York City, Shuai Wang and his wife, Corrie, had to get out of Dodge.

 Make an investment

 “I envisioned success as having a restaurant that was profitable and enough to give our family a salary that we can live on and enjoy,” says Button, whose Heirloom Hospitality Group also owns Nightbell in Asheville.
-She’s been either a finalist or semi-finalist for James Beard awards on numerous occasions and named a Food & Wine Best New Chef in 2015.
+She’s been either a finalist or semi-finalist for James Beard awards on numerous occasions and was named a Food & Wine Best New Chef in 2015.

 Part of securing that success was the result of purchasing the building that houses her restaurants.
 “It’s a safety net for you.
 If things don’t work out, the bank has more than just your business to lean on,” she says.
 “That to me was the biggest benefit to moving."